motiv-labs/janus/README.md

 ### Creating a proxy

-The main feature of the API Gateway is to proxy the requests to a different service, so lets do this.
+The main feature of the API Gateway is to proxy the requests to a different service, so let's do this.
-Now that you are authenticate you can send a request to `/apis` to create a proxy.
+Now that you are authenticated, you can send a request to `/apis` to create a proxy.

 ```
 http -v POST localhost:8080/apis "Authorization:Bearer yourToken" "Content-Type: application/json" < examples/api.json